 The Risk and Audit Panel (RAP) plays a pivotal role in the City's Governance Framework.
-The functions of the RAP is to12 review the Council's performance in relation to:
+The functions of the RAP is to 12 review the Council's performance in relation to:

-- a) The Council's financial system, financial governance arrangements and financial management; and - All plans of the Council under Part 7 of the Act; and - All policies, systems and controls the Council has in place to safeguard its long-term financial position; and - d) Whether the annual financial statements of the Council accurately represent the state of affairs of the Council; - e) Whether and how the Part 7 plans are integrated and the processes by which, and assumptions under which, those plans were prepared; - f) The accounting, internal control, antifraud, anti-corruption and risk

-- management policies, systems and controls that the Council has in relation to safeguarding its long-term financial position; - g) Whether the Council is complying with the provisions of the Act and any other relevant legislation; - h) Whether the Council has taken any action in relation to previous recommendations provided by the audit panel to the Council and, if it has so taken action, what that action was and its effectiveness.
+- a) The Council's financial system, financial governance arrangements and financial management; and - b) All plans of the Council under Part 7 of the Act; and - All policies, systems and controls the Council has in place to safeguard its long-term financial position; and - d) Whether the annual financial statements of the Council accurately represent the state of affairs of the Council; - e) Whether and how the Part 7 plans are integrated and the processes by which, and assumptions under which, those plans were prepared; - f) The accounting, internal control, anti-fraud, anticorruption and risk management policies, - g) systems and controls that the Council has in relation to safeguarding its long-term financial position; - h) Whether the Council is complying with the provisions of the Act and any other relevant legislation; - Whether the Council has taken any action in relation to previous recommendations provided by the audit panel to the Council and, if it has so taken action, what that action was and its effectiveness.